Asian Car Brands

 Which Chinese car brand is best?

-Geely was recognized as the best among all Chinese car brands, which has been in first place in sales for several years.
+Geely is widely recognized as the best Chinese car brand and has consistently ranked first in sales for several years.